 Deciding Who Will Provide Services

 For help in locating the right financial wellness provider, consider referencing the Program Evaluator that T. Rowe Price has developed.
-They have researched the universe of financial wellness providers and boiled the list down to the 14 that appear to be best-in-class.
+They have researched the universe of financial wellness providers and boiled the list down to the 17 that appear to be best-in-class.
 Think you may want to RFI the three or four best?
 T. Rowe has constructed an RFI template to use as well.

 Lawton Retirement Plan Consultants, LLC is a Milwaukee, Wisconsin-based independent, objective Registered Investment Adviser (RIA) providing investment advisory, fiduciary compliance, employee education, provider management and plan design services to 401(k) plan sponsors.
-The firm currently has contracts in place to provide consulting services on more than $400 million in plan assets.
-For more information, please contact Robert C. Lawton at (414) 828-4015 or email@example.com or visit the firm’s website at: http://www.lawtonrpc.com.
+The firm currently has contracts in place to provide consulting services on nearly $475 million in plan assets.
+For more information, please contact Robert C. Lawton at (414) 828-4015 or email@example.com or visit the firm’s website at: https://www.lawtonrpc.com.
 Lawton Retirement Plan Consultants, LLC is a Wisconsin Registered Investment Adviser.

 This information was developed as a general guide to educate plan sponsors and is not intended as authoritative guidance, tax, legal or investment advice.
 Each plan has unique requirements and you should consult your attorney or tax adviser for guidance on your specific situation.
-In no way does Lawton Retirement Plan Consultants, LLC assure that, by using the information provided, plan sponsor will be in compliance with ERISA regulations.
-Investors should carefully consider investment objectives, risks, charges and expenses.
+In no way does Lawton Retirement Plan Consultants, LLC assure that, by using the information provided, a plan sponsor will be in compliance with ERISA regulations.
+Investors should carefully consider investment objectives, risks, charges, and expenses.
 The statements in this publication are the opinions and beliefs of the commentator expressed when the commentary was made and are not intended to represent that person’s opinions and beliefs at any other time.
 The commentary does not necessarily reflect the opinion of Lawton Retirement Plan Consultants, LLC and should not be construed as recommendations or investment advice.
 Lawton Retirement Plan Consultants, LLC offers no tax, legal or accounting advice, and any advice contained herein is not specific to any individual, entity or retirement plan, but rather general in nature and, therefore, should not be relied upon for specific investment situations.
 Lawton Retirement Plan Consultants, LLC is a Wisconsin Registered Investment Adviser and accepts clients outside of Wisconsin based upon applicable state registration regulations and the “de minimus” exception.